-Release Notes for ExtremeWare v6.1.9
+Release Notes for ExtremeWare v6.1.7

 These release notes contain information on features and issues specific to this release of ExtremeWare v6.1 not covered in the ExtremeWare Software User Guide v6.1.
+Numbers that appear in parenthesis are used for internal reference and can be ignored.